 But one of the key reasons why shares trading is so popular is the ability to go short as well as long, benefitting from falling as well as rising prices.

 When asked what would happen to the stock market, famous US banker JP Morgan replied simply: ‘It will fluctuate’.
 While there may be trends in the market pushing prices in a certain direction, for the most part, prices in any given financial instrument will rise and fall at various points.

 With a short position, you earn profit when a stock falls in price.
-It instantly doubles the opportunities you can trade.

 How to trade shares online with share CFDs

 A CFD is a derivative that allows an investor to speculate on whether the value of a financial product will rise or fall by the time they close their contract.
 In many ways, it works similarly to share dealing – but you buy and sell contracts instead of shares.

 For example, say you want to open a long position on Commonwealth Bank.
 Instead of buying Commonwealth Bank shares, you’d buy Commonwealth Bank CFDs.
 Buying one CFD gives you the same position as buying one share – buying 500 CFDs, meanwhile, is the same as buying 500 shares.